Skip to content

 • Presets

 At the top of the page, click Browse MCP presets to apply a predefined configuration for common MCP providers.
-Filter presets by category or search by server name to quickly find the required preset.
-An icon, title, and description of the integration capabilities are displayed on preset cards to simplify selection.
-Click a card and follow instructions to automatically fill in the configuration fields.
+Filter presets by category or search by server name to find the required preset.
+Each preset card displays an icon, title, and description of the integration capabilities to help with selection.
+Click a card and follow the instructions to automatically populate the configuration fields.

 Warning